ksamaarora/ksamaarora.github.io/index.md

 I'm Ksama Arora, a second-year undergraduate student majoring in Information Technology at NMIMS, Mumbai.

 I have a keen interest in Artificial Intelligence and Machine Learning.

-Currently, I am preparing for the Azure AI Engineer Certification (AI-102) and also expanding my skillset in Python and Maths required for Machine Learning.
+Currently preparing for the AWS certified Machine Learning - Speciality and AWS Solutions Architect - Associate exams.
+Planning to give exam in my summer break.

 I post blogs <a href="/blog" style="color:red;" rel="noopener">here</a>  and my  Linkedin -> <a href="#" class="fa fa-linkedin" href = "https://www.linkedin.com/in/ksamaarora/" target="_blank" rel="noopener" ></a> &nbsp;